-8.1.13 Prerequisite pass module
+2.8 Prerequisite pass module

-A prerequisite pass module is a module in which a candidate has to obtain a pass mark before he is permitted to proceed to the module(s) for which this module is prescribed.
+2.8.1 A prerequisite pass module is a module which students have to pass before they are permitted to proceed to the module(s) for which this module is prescribed.

-8.1.14 Prerequisite module
+2.9 Prerequisite module

-A prerequisite module is a module in which a candidate has to attain a class mark of not less than 40 before he is permitted to proceed to the module(s) for which it is prescribed, except in modules examined by flexible assessment, for which a final mark of 40 is a prerequisite.
-Without a pass in such prerequisite module, the candidate does not qualify for the award of the degree, certificate or diploma concerned.

-If a candidate has once obtained a mark which meets the minimum prescribed as a prerequisite for another module, his compliance with the prerequisite rule shall continue to remain valid.
+- 2.9.1 A prerequisite module is a module in which students have to attain a final mark of not less than 40 before they are permitted to proceed to the module(s) for which it is prescribed.
+However, for students that registered for a prerequisite module while it was examined by the "examination" assessment system, a class mark of at least 40 is required to meet a prerequisite. - 2.9.2 Students must pass all the modules they used to satisfy prerequisites in their programme before they will qualify for the awarding of the degree, certificate or diploma concerned. - 2.9.3 If students have once complied with a prerequisite rule, that compliance shall continue to remain valid for the period given in the applicable assessment rules, even if they repeat the prerequisite module and do not meet the minimum level when repeating the module.

-8.1.15 Corequisite module
+2.10 Corequisite module

-A corequisite module is a module which a candidate has to take in an earlier semester than, or in the same semester as, the module for which it is prescribed.
-Without a pass in such corequisite module, the candidate does not qualify for the award of the degree, certificate or diploma concerned.
+- 2.10.1 A corequisite module is a module which students have to register for in an earlier semester than, or in the same semester as, the module for which it is prescribed. - 2.10.2 Student must pass all the modules they used to satisfy corequisites in their programme before they will qualify for the awarding of the degree, certificate or diploma concerned.